 Who doesn’t love a league table?
 Although we may all claim to look beyond their superficiality, many of us are still secretly obsessed with them.

 First introduced by the then Prime Minister John Major as part of a Citizen’s Charter, School League Tables have been published since 1991.
 For nearly 30 years they’ve been poured over by schools, parents, even children who like to compare how their school is doing with those of their friends.

-Last Sunday (November 25th, 2018), The Sunday Times published its latest Parent Power League Table supplement.
-Comprising tables for the top 150 independent and state secondary schools, it is the newspaper’s 26th edition of the league tables.
-It is based on recent 2018 GCSE and A-level exams results – the percentage of pupils achieving Grade 7-9 at GCSE and grades A* to B at A-level.
+The Sunday Times’s Parent Power League Table supplement comprises tables for the top 150 independent and state secondary schools, it is the newspaper’s 27th edition of the league tables.
+It is based on recent 2019 GCSE and A-level exams results – the percentage of pupils achieving Grade 7-9 at GCSE and grades A* to B at A-level.